Scientists reveal how tabby cats get their distinctive stripes

-As any cat owner can tell you, cats don't give up their secrets easily.
+As anyone with a cat can tell you, felines don't surrender their secrets easily.
 But a new study, published Tuesday in the science journal Nature Communications, delves into a long-held kitty mystery: How exactly does a tabby cat's genes make those striking stripe patterns in its fur?

 "Tabby" isn't a breed; it's a distinct fur pattern common among cats.
 Tabby cats often have what looks like a letter "M" on their foreheads, plus bold stripes of varying design in their fur.
 The tabbys have made their mark on pop culture, too.
 Morris the 9Lives cat food mascot is an orange tabby, as are cartoon cats Garfield and Heathcliff.